jayy-tee/ephemeral-vms/deploy/readme.md

 [you@yourhost example-app-stack]$ terraform apply
 ```

 Once the stack is deployed, you should be able to add instances to the Autoscaling Group and have them appear in the specified Azure DevOps Environment.
-Likewise, then the instances are scaled down, they should be automatically removed from Azure DevOps.
+Likewise, when the instances are scaled down, they should be automatically removed from Azure DevOps.